-Term/Word Definition Administrator An administrator of a council under the Act other than an administrator appointed under section 66.
+Term/Word Administrator An administrator of a council under the Act of administrator appointed under section 66.
 Committee See the definition of "Council committee".
-Complaint A code of conduct complaint made for the purposes of clauses 2.1 and 2.2 of the Procedures.
+A code of conduct complaint made for the procedures.
 Conduct Includes acts and omissions.
-Council Council of the Shire of Wentworth.
-Council committee A committee established by Council comprising of Councillors, staff or other persons that Council has delegated functions to and Council's Audit, Risk & Improvement committee.
-Council committee member A person other than a Councillor or member of staff of Council who is a member of a council committee other than a wholly advisory committee, and a person other than a Councillor who is a member of Council's Audit, Risk & Improvement committee.
-Council official Includes Councillors, members of staff of Council, administrators, council committee members, delegates of Council and for the purpose of clause 4.16, Council advisers.
-Councillor Any person elected or appointed to civic office including the Mayor and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations.
-Delegate of Council A person (other than a Councillor or member of staff) or body, and the individual members of that body, to who a function of Council is delegated.
-Designated person A person referred to in clause 2.8.
-Election campaign Includes council, state and federal election campaigns.
-Environmental planning instrument Has the same meaning as it has in the Environmental Planning and Assessment Act 1979 (NSW).
-General Manager Includes the executive officer of a joint organisation.
-Joint organisation A joint organisation established under section 4000 of the Act.
-The Act Local Government Act 1993 (NSW).
+Council Wentworth Shire Council.
+Council committee A committee established by Council comprise urposes of clauses sing of Councillors, gated functions to administrator appointed under section 66.
+Committee See the definition of "Council committee".
+Complaint A code of conduct complaint made for the p 2.1 and 2.2 of the Procedures.
+Conduct Includes acts and omissions.
+Council Wentworth Shire Council. urposes of clauses sing of Councillors, gated functions to CommitteeSee the definition of "Council committee".ComplaintA code of conduct complaint made for the p 2.1 and 2.2 of the Procedures.ConductIncludes acts and omissions.CouncilWentworth Shire Council. ing of Councillors, Complaint A code of conduct complaint made for the p 2.1 and 2.2 of the Procedures.
+Conduct Includes acts and omissions.
+Wentworth Shire Council. ing of Councillors, 2.1 and 2.2 of the Procedures.
+Conduct Includes acts and omissions.
+Council Wentworth Shire Council. ing of Councillors, Conduct Includes acts and omissions.
+Council Wentworth Shire Council. ated functions to Council Wentworth Shire Council. ated functions to 1 1994 Annual Paris and State Control (State Contro ated functions to Council committee astablished by Council comprise ated functions to A committee astablished by Council Compris staff or other persons that Council has deleg mmittee and Council's Audit, Risk & Improvement co mmeece.
+Council committee A person other than a Councillor or member of staff of Council member who is a member of a council committee other ner than a wholly advisory committee, and a person other tha n a Councillor who is a member of Council's Audit, Risk & Improve ement committee.
+Council official Includes Councillors, members of staff of Co uncil, administrators, council committee members s, delegates of Council and for the purpose of clause 4.16, 0 Council advisers.
+Councillor Any person elected or appointed to civic offi ice including the Mayor and includes members and chairpers ons of county councils and voting representatives of the b oards of joint organisations and chairpersons of joint orga nisations.
+Delegate of Council A person (other than a Councillor or member er of staff) or body, and the individual members of that body, to whom a function of Council is delegated. the september of Designated person A person referred to in clause 2.8.
+Election campaign Includes council, state and federal election of campaigns.
+Environmental planning Has the same meaning as it has in the Environmental planning onmental Planning instrument and Assessment Act 1979 (NSW). of the thirty of the General Manager Includes the executive officer of a joint orga nisation.